KarthikB-dev/konote/docs/manual.md

 ### Frequency Based todos.

+Each tasks has a certain frequency associated with it.

 For example you might brush your teeth twice a day, go for a walk once a day, and do bicep curls every other day.

+If you do bicep curls once every two days, then the JSON file would list the task with a frequency of 2.

+If you walk every day, then the JSON file would list the task with a frequency of 1.

+The program stores an `init` date, which is the date of when you first ran the program in `yyyy-mm-dd` format.

+The number of days between the current date and the `init` date are calculted, and modular arithmetic is done on the value stored in the `freq` field for the todo.

+Eg. if you initialized the program `2021-08-04` and the current date was `2021-08-08` and the frequency of bicep curls was 2, then konote would find the number of days between these two days (which is 4 days), then take this value modulo 2, and get 0.
+Because the result is 0, you have to do bicep curls today.

 Konote would be able to remind you of this.